 Your spouse or your children?
 If they do "this," you do "that."

-Sometimes you are able to stop yourself from an automatic reaction.
+Sometimes you are able to stop yourself from automatic reactions.
 Most of the time, however, everything unfolds without a lot of input (or realization) from you: experience, feelings, intentions, thoughts and emotions, actions and reactions, emotional turmoil.

 With awareness, you see the process unfold more clearly.
 You can slow it down, and mindfully examine it:

 And, you start to see you don't have to be at the mercy of the next thought, emotion, or urge that pops into your head.